 - Make the most of the space and add spa-like, multi-sensory features such as towel warmers, two-way mirrors, aromatherapy dispensers, chromotherapy lights, and even a massage table if it catches your fancy.

 - You can add a twist and opt for a glass enclosure, which can house your toilet, vanities, and dressing area that remains completely dry.
 And, if needed, it can be opened up to create an extension of the space.
-If you opt for barely visible floor-to-ceiling glass partitions, you can trick the eye into believing that there’s no division.
+If you opt for barely visible floor-to-ceiling glass partitions, you can trick the eye into believing there’s no division.

 - To bring the outdoors in, add quirky tweaks like accents that mimic nature, such as smooth pebbles rather than just perfectly tiled floors or even faucets and showers that replicate the sound of a rainforest or waterfall.